Course Title: Digital Imaging Strategies

 The University Library has extensive resources for photographic students.
 The Library has produced a number of subject guides that includes quality online and print resources specifically for your photographic studies: Library Photography Guide

 The Library also provides guides on academic referencing and subject specialist help via your Liaison Librarians.
 See the following link for details: Library Student Information

 Overview of Assessment

 You will be expected to submit creative photographic works made during this course, as well as reflective material and analysis papers.

-The Key Concepts Quiz includes a series of tests designed to measure your ability to understand key concepts and imaging strategies.
+The Skills and knowledge tests include a series of tests designed to measure your ability to understand key concepts and imaging strategies

 The Workflow strategy paper outlines your individual workflow requirements based on a critical assessment of options, software and processes.